This article originally appeared on VICE UK

 Porn star Saskia Squirts, as her name suggests, is a pro when it comes to expelling large projectile secretions.
 She's part of a genre that, according to PornHub, Brits are 16 percent more likely to search for than any other nation, and holds her talent up as a perfectly natural bodily thing that regulators really shouldn't be worrying themselves with.

-In the West, squirting was first mentioned in about 300 BC by Aristotle, and later in the 2nd century by Greek philosopher Galen.
-Over the next few centuries other middle-aged white men chimed in and, in the 16th century, Dutch physician Reinjier De Graaf identified the periurethral gland as the female prostate and apparent source of the squirt.
+In the West, squirting was first mentioned in about 300 BC by Aristotle, and later in the second century by Greek philosopher Galen.
+Over the next few centuries other middle-aged white men chimed in and, in the 16th century, Dutch physician Regnier de Graaf identified the periurethral gland as the female prostate and apparent source of the squirt.

-Roll on the 19th century and fear about female sexuality is at fever pitch; the woman who squirts is now officially – in the eyes of British law, at least – a full blown menace.§
+Roll on to the 19th century and fear about female sexuality is at a fever pitch; the woman who squirts is now officially—in the eyes of British law, at least—a full-blown menace.§

-"In the 19th century, Krafft-Ebing – the first modern 'sex doctor' – described female ejaculation as related almost exclusively to homosexuality in women," says Alex Dymock, a lecturer in Criminology and Criminal Justice at Lancashire's Edge Hill University, and a researcher into the history of sexuality.
+"In the 19th century, Richard von Krafft-Ebing—the first modern 'sex doctor'—described female ejaculation as related almost exclusively to homosexuality in women," says Alex Dymock, a lecturer in criminology and criminal justice at Lancashire's Edge Hill University, and a researcher into the history of sexuality.

 "It was linked to fears of the degenerate, whose 'weakness' was owed to their sexual aberrance.
-Krafft-Ebing was working in a context in which fears of degeneration were rife, where mankind was perceived to be under a constant struggle between animal lust and moral behaviour.
-Female ejaculation functioned as yet another locus for fear of sexual excess or aberration in women, which not only symbolised their failure to conform to sexual passivity, but also their failure to fulfil their reproductive function."
+Krafft-Ebing was working in a context in which fears of degeneration were rife, where mankind was perceived to be under a constant struggle between animal lust and moral behavior.
+Female ejaculation functioned as yet another locus for fear of sexual excess or aberration in women, which not only symbolized their failure to conform to sexual passivity but also their failure to fulfill their reproductive function."

 The British Board of Film Censorship (BBFC), for example, argues that its hands are bound by the Obscene Publication Act, which doesn't allow sex works featuring "urolagnia" (deriving sexual pleasure from urination).
 The board isn't allowed to pass scenes showing people consuming or being covered in piss, so, to be safe, similar scenes of squirting are also cut.